FourThievesVinegar/askcos2_core/CONTRIBUTING.md

 ## Contributing a new module

-The core requirement is a `deploy.yaml` file in your repo which specifies at least two commands, one for building the Docker image (GPU and/or CPU) and the other for starting the prediction service in Docker.
-This file will be read during the deployment process to start your prediction service, and also used as a reference by the ASKCOS team for adding needed infrastructural support for your module.
+[//]: # (The core requirement is a `deploy.yaml` file in your repo which specifies at least two commands, one for building the Docker image &#40;GPU and/or CPU&#41; and the other for starting the prediction service in Docker.
+This file will be read during the deployment process to start your prediction service, and also used as a reference by the ASKCOS team for adding needed infrastructural support for your module.)

 ### Step 1: wrap your prediction code as a microservice